bilan604/initiative/README.md

 ![Implement your first API route!](https://github.com/bilan604/initiative/blob/main/static/use_api.png)

+## Private functionalities for this project:

+#### Using Selenium and GPT-4 to answer questions online:

+https://github.com/bilan604/initiative/assets/77251582/d45149ed-a9df-414f-b8e8-03d1bca8f70b

+Witness the browser answering it's own questions!
+If you have questions about the details, or want to use this endpoint as well, just ask :)

 ## Public functionalities for this project:

 These endpoints don't require and id and are free to use (electricity not included).
 Feel free to try them out or continue using them, they're free because there's a rate limiter on operations.

-#### Using Selenium and GPT-4 to answer questions online:

-https://github.com/bilan604/initiative/assets/77251582/d45149ed-a9df-414f-b8e8-03d1bca8f70b

-If you have questions about the details, just ask!
-Details are still up in the air - the endpoints for creating sessions and managing session buckets have been implemented on the development branch, but not pushed to production instance.

 #### SERP API: